phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 &emsp; Helpfully, Qt provides a built-in tab widget that provides this kind of layout out of the box - although it’s actually a widget, not a layout.
-Below the tab demo is recreated using QTabWidget
+Below the tab demo is recreated using QTabWidget.

 ```
 import sys